Wrangell St Elias National Park and Preserve to Burn Piles of Debris to Reduce Fire Risk

-Copper Center, Alaska –Wrangell-St. Elias National Park and Preserve wildland fire staff will burn piles of debris consisting of trees and brush beginning September 16 through September 20.
-The piles are located in the McCarthy and Kennecott vicinity.
-Fire staff will ignite piles in the morning and monitor them throughout the day.
+Copper Center, Alaska -Wrangell-St. Elias National Park and Preserve wildland fire staff will burn piles of debris consisting of trees and brush beginning April 23 through May 3.
+The piles are located in the McCarthy and Kennecott vicinity with additional burn piles near the Chokosna River off the McCarthy road and at the Viking Lodge public use cabin, mile marker 21.8 off the Nabesna road.
+Fire staff will ignite the debris piles in the morning and monitor them throughout the day.
 Smoke may be visible throughout the area.